mlpack/mlpack/CONTRIBUTING.md

 improvements to the library, add new features that are useful to you and others, or have found a bug that you know how to fix, please submit a pull request!

+mlpack does not accept any source code which has been created (directly or indirectly) with the aid of Large Language Models (LLMs).
+This is due unclear code provenance and questionable quality of LLM generated code.

 If you would like to learn more about how to get started contributing, see the [Community](https://www.mlpack.org/doc/developer/community.html) page, and if you are interested in participating in Google Summer of Code, see